 A. Yes, if you fail the IELTS Life Skills test, you will need to re-register for the test.

 Q. What does a ‘Fail’ means in my test report?

-A. A fail result in your TRF means that you have failed the test and your test result cannot be used for your visa application.
+A. A fails to result in your TRF means that you have failed the test and your test result cannot be used for your visa application.

 Q. Why do I take the test with another candidate?

-A. The main objective of this test is to assess your ability to communicate with other people in an English Speaking country in everyday situation.
-Hence the test require you to get engaged in a conversation and discussion with another candidate to demonstrate your speaking and listening skills.
+A. The main objective of this test is to assess your ability to communicate with other people in an English Speaking country in an everyday situations.
+Hence the test requires you to get engaged in a conversation and discussion with another candidate to demonstrate your speaking and listening skills.